Home > Our Programmes > Distinctive Programmes > CVSS Aeronautics Applied Learning Programme

 CVSS Aeronautics Applied Learning Programme

-link what they learn in the core subjects of Physics and Design &
+link what they learn in the core subjects of Physics, Design &

-Technology to authentic applications in aeronautics as well as explore possible
+Technology & Mathematics to authentic applications in aeronautics as well as explore possible

 career options in the aeronautical industry